deanwampler/spark-scala-tutorial/tutorial/README.md

 import org.apache.spark.SparkContext._
 ```

 As before, but with our new `CommandLineOptions` and `Timestamp` utilities.
+(Note how Scala provides a concise syntax for selectively importing a few types in a package.)

 ```
 object WordCount3 {